webpro-nl/knip/README.md

 Use `--exclude` to ignore reports you're not interested in:

     knip --include files --exclude classMembers,enumMembers

+Still not happy with the results?
+Getting too much output/false positives?
+The [FAQ][9] may be useful.
+Feel free to open an issue and I'm happy to look into it.

+---

 _(1)_ This includes dependencies that could not be resolved.
 For instance, what does `unresolved/dir/module` mean?